mento-protocol/docs/understand/fpmm/rebalancing-and-strategies.md

 ## Next steps

-- [Fixed-Price Market Makers (FPMMs)](fixed-price-market-makers-fpmms.md) — Invariant, value protection, pool mechanics.
+- [FPMMs](README.md) — Invariant, value protection, pool mechanics.
 - [The Reserve](the-reserve.md) — How the Reserve backs stables and supports the Reserve strategy.
-- [Swap & liquidity (FPMM operations)](../../use-mento/swap-and-liquidity.md) — How to swap and add/remove liquidity; triggering rebalances as a keeper.
+- [Swap & liquidity](../../use/swap-and-liquidity.md) — How to swap and add/remove liquidity; triggering rebalances as a keeper.